gabrielziegler3/gabrielziegler3.github.io/_pages/about.md

   - /about.html
 ---

-Senior Software Engineer at Datia and soon to be double Data Science master from TU Eindhoven and Aalto University.
+Senior Software Engineer at Datia and Double Master in Data Science from the Technical University of Einhoven and the University of Aalto.

 ## Awards